bratpeki/grap.h/README.md

 ## What is it?

-`grap.h` is a C single-header library for function graphing in the terminal.
+`grap.h` is a C99 single-header library for function graphing in the terminal.

 ## How does it work?